erikh/fireworks.rs/README.md

 the same thing, just done by someone else, hah.
 Enjoy the weird terminal screensavers I guess.

+This is a TUI "screen saver" that displays fireworks on the terminal.
+It will display them until Ctrl+C is pressed and is designed to work with `tmux`, etc, to provide some bling on your terminal when you only need half of it.

+Some notes:

+10 fireworks are launched at start, and every 5 iterations (about half a second) a new one is launched.
+Fireworks trail north and have a chance of exploding on every frame.
+Each flare and explosion have random components to the trail and characters used.
+If the terminal is resized, it clears and rebuilds the scene anew.

 ## Author

 Erik Hollensbe <git@hollensbe.org>